erynafellah/erynafellah.github.io/pages/2020-ANN-PEA.markdown

 image_height: 100
 descriptions:
 - desc: The dress is made from premium designer cotton.
 The design has a round neck with zip at the back
 - desc: The bottom part of the dress is made from premium german cotton.
-With fully elastic wais and long folded skirt
+With fully elastic waist and long folded skirt
 size:
 - name: Size
   header: yes